Xihan-Aaron/PhoneZone/README.md

   - The item is SOLD out or has been disabled, then when the user goes to checkout, these products will be removed and a message will show.

   - If the items are sold are not completely sold out but the remaining stock is less than the items in the cart, when the user goes to the checkout, these quantities will be udpated and a message will show

+## Main Page

+### Function

+- Ensures that stock of less than 0 will not show up.
+In addition, for top 5 and sold out, stock must be at least 1

+### Edge Cases

+- When a user uploads a phone for sale and then the user's account is removed, it will still show in the Phone zone website but when its in the item state, no one can add to cart and it will say Seller Unknown.

 # Further Steps
 ## Testing!!!